Bad Ways to Die (A Writer's Guide)

 - Bitten by Poisonous Snake (When Head Has Been Cut Off): Many people don't realize that even if you cut off the head of a snake it can still bite you if you handle or brush up against it (reflex).
 None of the potency of the poison is lost just because a snake is dead, so be wary if someone is throwing snake heads at you, because death by snakebite is a bad way to die.

 - Drowning in a Vat of Milk: Some say that drowning is actually a peaceful way to go after the initial shock of having no air to breathe.
 Drowning in a bunch of milk would provide a very interesting visual over drowning in a clear liquid like water.
-Where would this drowning happen, you ask... at a diary farm?
+Where would this drowning happen, you ask . . . at a milk processing center, perhaps?

 - Stepping on a Pebble: Ordinarily not a serious injury, but if you're a construction worker twenty stories up, walking around barefoot because you just bought new boots and your feet are sore, you may have a problem if you lose your balance.
 Imagine the headline "Worker Falls To Death Because Of Pebble".
 Look out below!